 When your kids want to ride a bicycle, play piano, basketball, or drive a car you provide the necessary tools, required lessons, and cheer their success.
 As a result, your kids gain mastery of a skill through hands-on practice and learning from their experience.
 They will never learn a skill if parents control the tool, e.g. piano, basketball, bicycle, or car.

 The skill in money management is learning to make reasoned decisions.
-However, discision making is not a observable skill like playing piano, sports, or riding a bicycle.
+However, descision making is not an observable skill like playing piano, sports, or riding a bicycle.

 Money skills are developed at home

 When we hand over complete control of money to our kids, we give them the freedom to gain wisdom.
 A $10 mistake by a kid is a gentle lesson compared to a maxed out credit card as a young adult.

 You knew your kid would get some bumps and bruises when you let go of the bicycle, but you also knew you had to transfer control and become a spectator.

 Parents are faced with many decisions while guiding their children toward adulthood.
 Giving kids total control of their allowance is one of the safest and most effective things parents can do.
 Take comfort in the fact, that kids cannot make catastrophic mistakes with money while they are growing up.